mattermost/mattermost/CONTRIBUTING.md

    - When in doubt, look for a related Jira ticket or Github issue.
    - If still unclear, assign based on best judgment.
    - PM to re-assign to proper owner if needed.
  - In some instances it makes sense to skip this stage, if, for example, it is an internal code change from a core commmitter and doesn't need PM review.
    - In this case the core committer will submit the PR and assign the appropriate devs for review.

 #### Stage 3: PM Review

-A product manager will review the pull request to make sure it:
+A PM will review the pull request to make sure it:

  - Fits with our product roadmap.
  - Works as described in the ticket.